Canon 760D vs M5

 Both the 760D and the M5 have been discontinued, but can regularly be found used on ebay.
 The 760D was replaced by the Canon 77D, while the M5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Canon M5 Manual.
+Further information on the features and operation of the 760D and M5 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Canon M5 Manual.

 So how do things add up?
 Is the Canon 760D better than the Canon M5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.